New Mass Falsifies the Definition of “Mystery of Faith”

 But, in fact, Paul VI went far beyond merely weakening the meaning of the words “Mystery of Faith” in his New Mass (in Latin and in English), for he, in fact, completely falsified the meaning of these most sacred words.

-In English: "Let us proclaim the Mystery of Faith: Christ has died, Christ is risen, Christ will come again."
+Let' look again at the English translation: "Let us proclaim the Mystery of Faith: Christ has died, Christ is risen, Christ will come again."

 This proclamation of the faithful does not express the doctrine of transubstantiation.
 It does express other doctrines of the faith, but not the one already defined by the Church as the meaning of "Mystery of Faith" in the consecration of the Mass (namely, the Real Presence, or transubstantiation).